You Gotta Know These Kings of France

 - Louis XIV (1638–1715, reigned 1643–1715; house of Bourbon): Louis XIV’s reign is often cited as the best historical example of an absolute monarchy.
 Louis led France against most of the rest of Europe to win the throne of Spain for his grandson (the War of the Spanish Succession).
 He championed classical art, religious orthodoxy, and instituted a great program of building throughout France.
 Known as the “Sun King,” his 72-year reign is among the longest in recorded history.

-We have excluded Frankish kings, though some are worth knowing, including Charles Martel and Charlemagne.
+We have excluded Frankish kings, though some are worth knowing, including Pepin the Short and Charlemagne.
 Similarly, Louis-Philippe, the “king of the French” placed on the throne after Charles X abdicated in 1830, was excluded from consideration.